camiloribeiro/RestShifter/README.md

     $ rest_shifter -s

+Start the service in a different port than 8080

+    $ rest_shifter -s 7777

 Optionally, you can start the service over https using captal "S":

     $ rest_shifter -S /path/to/file.crt /path/to/file.key

-Go to a browser and open the url: [http://localhost:4567/hello_world](http://localhost:4567/hello_world)
+Go to a browser and open the url: [http://localhost:4567/hello_world](http://localhost:8080/hello_world)

 You should see the following JSON: